onqtam/headjack/docs/why/COMPLETED_CHAPTERS.md

 God is our civilization

+God is the totality of human relationality - the glue that binds us together

 As long as there’s an argument to have a CIA we’ve not reached sustainability.

 God is a mechanism and a direction.
 God is alignment.
 God is consequence capture.
 God is integrated information.
 God is connectedness.
 God is consciousness.